MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/building-for-onecore.md

 * Does your project have any [UWP](https://docs.microsoft.com/windows/uwp/get-started/whats-a-uwp) dependencies?

 By default, when you create a new UMDF v2 driver project, Visual Studio links to `OneCoreUAP.lib`.
-This is the correct choice if your binary only needs to run on the most recent version of Windows, and it permits addition of UWP functionality.
+This results in a binary that runs on the most recent version of Windows, and it permits addition of UWP functionality.

 However, depending on your requirements, you might choose instead to link to one of the following: